georchestra/georchestra/console/README.md

 When the test case is finished, make sure to run `mvn verify` to check it works properly within the maven build cycle.

 Finally, when writing integration tests, make sure they're self contained and would not be affected by any existing data in the external resources.

-### Protected Users

-You can specify several user accounts that you want to protect against deletion or modification.
-For this purpose, you have 'listOfprotectedUsers' property.
-This property holds a comma separated list of uid corresponding to users accounts that should be protected.

-Default value is : 'geoserver_privileged_user' (which is a privileged user, internally used) but you can override this in config template with key : "protectedUserList"

-Example :

-    protectedUserList=geoserver_privileged_user,hidden_admin_user,hidden_admin_user_trash,hidden_admin_user_backup

-(Note that there is no space around comma !)

-This will add following users to default protected list of users :
-  * hidden_admin_user
-  * hidden_admin_user_trash
-  * hidden_admin_user_backup

-So final list of protected users will be :
-  * geoserver_privileged_user
-  * hidden_admin_user
-  * hidden_admin_user_trash
-  * hidden_admin_user_backup